olepoeschl/NQueensFAF/README.md

 <br>As stated below, this project depends on [LWJGL 3](http://www.lwjgl.org/), so make sure you include it in your project setup as well as its native jars.

 # Documentation
+Only the core package `de.nqueensfaf` is documented.
-Javadocs can be accessed [here](https://olepoeschl.github.io/NQueensFAF-Library/).
+You can access the javadocs [here](https://olepoeschl.github.io/NQueensFAF-Library/).

 # Usage
 ## Implementing an own Solver